analogjs/analog/apps/docs-app/docs/features/routing/content.md

 ## Using the Content Files List

-To get a list using the list of content files in the `src/content` folder, use the `injectContentFiles()` function from the `@analogjs/content` package in your component.
+To get a list using the list of content files in the `src/content` folder, use the `injectContentFiles<Attributes>(filterFn?: InjectContentFilesFilterFunction<Attributes>)` function from the `@analogjs/content` package in your component.
+To narrow the files, you can use the `filterFn` predicate function as an argument.
+You can use the `InjectContentFilesFilterFunction<T>` type to set up your predicate.

 ```ts
 import { Component } from '@angular/core';